Our technologies can be used for a many different applications relating to a wide array of disciplines.

 The use of weaponized Special Nuclear Material (SNM) and Improvised Explosive Devices (IEDs) are a dangerous security threat.
 Fissile materials found in SNM and IEDs emit intense bursts of neutrons and gamma rays when bombarded with neutrons, which can be detected and used to locate potential threats.

-Phoenix’s neutron source generates over 1,000 times more neutrons than other off-the-shelf technologies, making it capable of rapidly detecting explosives rapidly from much greater standoff distances.
+Our neutron source generates over 1,000 times more neutrons than other off-the-shelf technologies, making it capable of rapidly detecting explosives rapidly from much greater standoff distances.
 This explosives detection system has the potential to save thousands of lives of both warfighters and civilians every year.

-Phoenix’s core ion source and accelerator technology has been modified for ion implantation applications in the semiconductor industry, with an emphasis on providing high current H+ and He+ ion beams at energies ranging from 50-400 keV.
-In addition, a high current, extended lifetime negative ion source based on Phoenix’s core ion source technology is also under development.
+Our core ion source and accelerator technology has been modified for ion implantation applications in the semiconductor industry, with an emphasis on providing high current H+ and He+ ion beams at energies ranging from 50-400 keV.
+In addition, a high current, extended lifetime negative ion source based on our core ion source technology is also under development.
 H- beam current above 1 mA at 30 keV has been demonstrated, and work is ongoing to further increase beam current and test the system with other ion species, including He- and N-.
 The lifetime of this source is expected to be several months to years.